Why physical activity is important for children with disability

 This organisation runs sports training and competitions for people with intellectual disability.
 It also runs a program called Young Athletes for children aged 2-8 years.
 This program introduces basic sport skills like running, throwing and kicking.

-Sports Australia – Sports ability
+Australian Sports Commission – Sports ability

 This program provides ‘inclusive activity cards’ for many physical activities.
 Each card explains how to modify the activity so that children of all abilities can participate.